jmid/mutaml/README.md

 - Mutaml is designed to avoid repeated recompilation for each mutation.
 It does so by writing files during preprocessing which are later read during the `mutaml-runner` testing loop.
-As a consequence, if you attempt to merge steps 2 and 3 above into one this will not work:
+As a consequence, if you attempt to merge steps 2 and 3 above into one step this will not work:
   ```
   $ mutaml-runner "dune test --force --instrument-with mutaml"
   ```